ryanhou28/puLang/docs/positioning.md

 puLang is:
 - **A composition language** — for sketching musical ideas
 - **Intent-first** — you declare what you want, not every note
-- **IR-centric** — lowers to intermediate representations that can be transformed
+- **Multi-level IR** — lowers through three tiers (Intent → Score → Event) that can each be analyzed and transformed
+- **Dialect framework** — extensible IR architecture inspired by MLIR; standard dialects for composition, analysis for musicology
 - **Dual-syntax** — Python-embedded (pyPuLang) and standalone (puLang)
-- **Transform-friendly** — musical material can be analyzed and modified programmatically
+- **Pass-driven** — musical material can be analyzed and modified at every level through composable passes

 ### Primary Granularity